aimms/documentation/dataexchange/api.rst

 	:param expiryDate: the expiry date until which the SAS query string can be used to authorize requests.
 You can use the function :js:func:`dex::client::az::ÈxpiryDateFromNow` to generate this argument
 	:param ip: the IP range from which requests can be made
 	:param queryString: the value of the generated SAS query string

+.. js:function:: dex::client::az::ContainerSASQueryString

+	Generate a Service SAS query string, to pre-authenticate request to a specific container in Azure Blob Storage.
+For details about the allowed values for the various arguments, please refer to `Create a service SAS <https://learn.microsoft.com/en-us/rest/api/storageservices/create-service-sas>`_.

+	:param queryString: the value of the generated SAS query string
+	:param accessKey: the account access key to use for signing the SAS query string
+	:param accountName: the account name for which to create the SAS query string
+	:param container: the container name to which you want to limit access
+	:param permissions: the permissions to apply to the container
+	:param expiryDate: the expiry date until which the SAS query string can be used to authorize requests.
+You can use the function :js:func:`dex::client::az::ÈxpiryDateFromNow` to generate this argument
+	:param ip: optional argument providing the IP range from which requests can be made
+	:param storedAccessPolicy: optional argument providing the name of a stored Access Policy you want to apply to the created SAS token
+	:param encryptionScope: optional argument specifying the encryption scope that the client application can use.

+.. js:function:: dex::client::az::DirectorySASQueryString

+	Generate a Service SAS query string, to pre-authenticate request to a specific directory within a container in Azure Blob Storage.
+For details about the allowed values for the various arguments, please refer to `Create a service SAS <https://learn.microsoft.com/en-us/rest/api/storageservices/create-service-sas>`_.

+	:param queryString: the value of the generated SAS query string
+	:param accessKey: the account access key to use for signing the SAS query string
+	:param accountName: the account name for which to create the SAS query string
+	:param container: the container name to which you want to limit access
+	:param path: path prefix representing the directory within the container to which you want to limit access
+	:param permissions: the permissions to apply to the container
+	:param expiryDate: the expiry date until which the SAS query string can be used to authorize requests.
+You can use the function :js:func:`dex::client::az::ÈxpiryDateFromNow` to generate this argument
+	:param ip: optional argument providing the IP range from which requests can be made
+	:param directoryDepth: optional argument to indicate the number of subdirectories under the root directory
+	:param storedAccessPolicy: optional argument providing the name of a stored Access Policy you want to apply to the created SAS token
+	:param encryptionScope: optional argument specifying the encryption scope that the client application can use.

 .. js:function:: dex::client::az::ExpiryDateFromNow